sunnyvale-it/oracle-weblogic-apple-arm64-docker-image/README.md

 Having said this, the right thing to do is to obtain an already-installed WebLogic installation directory; we can get it from a standard WebLogic baseimage for the x86 architecture.

-The command below starts a WebLogic 12.2.1.4 container an copy the WebLogic installation directory in the current path.
+The command below starts an x86 WebLogic 12.2.1.4 container and copy the installation directory in the current path of host machine.

 ```console
 $ docker run \